losizm/scamper/README.md

 # Scamper - HTTP Library for Scala
-Scamper provides an API for reading and writing HTTP messages.
-It defines a set of general interfaces, and it extends the feature set for specialized access to HTTP headers.
+Scamper is an HTTP library for Scala.
+It defines an API for reading and writing HTTP messages.

 ## HTTP Messages
-At the heart of Scamper is `HttpMessage`, which is a trait that defines the basic characteristics of an HTTP message. `HttpRequest` and `HttpResponse` extend the specification to define additional characteristics of their respective message types.
+At the core of Scamper is `HttpMessage`, which is a trait that defines the fundamental characteristics of an HTTP message. `HttpRequest` and `HttpResponse` extend the specification to define characteristics specific to their respective message types.

 ### Building Requests
 An `HttpRequest` can be created using any of the factory methods defined in the